kubeflow/website/content/en/docs/distributions/gke/pipelines/authentication-pipelines.md

 ### Cluster setup to use Compute Engine default service account

 By default, your GKE nodes use [Compute Engine default service account](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account).
-If you allowed `cloud-platform` scope when creating the cluster, Kubeflow Pipelines can authenticate to GCP and manage resources in your project without further configuration.
+If you allowed `cloud-platform` scope when creating the cluster, Kubeflow Pipelines can authenticate to Google Cloud and manage resources in your project without further configuration.

 Use one of the following options to create a GKE cluster that uses the Compute Engine default service account: